vaidotasp/weather-cli-tool/posts/part2.md

 return;
 ```

 No magic going on here, we are simply injecting our variable values into template literal which we can shape and organize however we like.
 I added "weather" letters up top and some of the emojis to denote various measurements like temperature, humidity and so on.
-If it all goes according to the plan, we should be seeing result similar to the image at the beggining of this post.
+If it all goes according to the plan, we should be seeing result similar to the image at the top of this post.

 Some of the things we could do but is out of scope for this post: